ishaanjav/Face_API_-_Visual_Studio/README.md

     "https://<LOCATION>/face/v1.0"

 where `<LOCATION>` should be replaced with something like `uksouth.api.cognitive.microsoft.com` or `japaneast.api.cognitive.microsoft.com`.
 All of these can be found, listed at [this link](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236).

+### 4. Specify the Directories of the Images
+Now that you have gotten your API Key and Endpoint and used them as the constructors of `FaceServiceClient` on Line 17, you have to specify the directories of the images for the people that will be identified.
+The `identifyFace()` function accepts a String as a parameter with the directory of an image containing a face, but the other functions, *such as `addIndividual` and `definePeople`*, require you to change the directory in the function itself.

+Where it says:

+    @"<Directory with images of person>"   //Line 40.
+    //OR:
+    @"<Directory with images of Person #   //Lines 122, 139, 151.
+replace the `<Directory with images of person>` with the directory of an images folder on your computer.